sambuddhac/MacroEnergy.jl/docs/src/User Guide/user_add_node.md

-# Adding a Node to an existing System
+# Adding a Node to a System

-Adding a new Node to a System requires two steps:
+Adding a new Node to a System requires a few steps:

 1. Add the new Node to the Nodes file
 2. Give the Node a unique ID